Lambosaurus/Modules/Parts/LIS2DH/README.md

 # LIS2
 Support for the LIS2DH 3 axis accelerometer by ST Microelectronics This may also support the LIS3DH
-This uses the SPI interface.
-The I2C interface is not supported.
+This uses the SPI or I2C interface.

 Be warned.
 Soldering this part can be very unreliable in a hobbyist setup.
 Consider an alternative part.